India–Sri Lanka relations: Fishing disputes

 There have been several alleged incidents of Sri Lankan Navy personnel firing on Indian fishermen fishing in the Palk Strait, where India and Sri Lanka are separated by only 12 nmi.
-The issue started because of Indian fishermen having used mechanised trawlers, which deprived the Sri Lankan fishermen (including Tamils) of their catch and damaged their fishing boats.
+The issue started because of Indian fishermen having used mechanised trawlers, which deprived the Sri Lankan fishermen of their catch and damaged their fishing boats.
 The Sri Lankan government wants India to ban use of mechanized trawlers in the Palk Strait region, and negotiations on this subject are undergoing.
 So far, no concrete agreement has been reached since India favours regulating these trawlers instead of banning them altogether.
 Another cause of anger amongst the Sri Lankan side is the use of mechanized trawlers, which they view as ecologically damaging.
 Presently there is no bona fide Indian fisherman in Sri Lankan custody.
 A Joint Working Group (JWG) has been constituted to deal with the issues related to Indian fishermen straying in Sri Lankan territorial waters, work out modalities for prevention of the use of force against them, the early release of confiscated boats and explore possibilities of working towards bilateral arrangements for licensed fishing.
 The JWG last met in January 2006.